nic-dgl104-winter-2024/pattern-library/JavaTemplateMethod/README.md

 # Template Method Design Pattern

 This Java project demonstrates the Template Method design pattern.
-The Template Method pattern is a behavioral design pattern that defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+The Template Method pattern is a behavioural design pattern that defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 This allows subclasses to provide specific implementations for certain steps while keeping the overall structure of the algorithm intact.

 ## Files
 # AbstractTemplate.java: